it-p-lodz-pl/TUL.Courses/TPUM/ForumTemplates.md

 ### Przypominam o terminie zgłoszenia

 Przypominam o terminie zgłoszenia [Projekt - zadanie etap 1 - interaktywna/reaktywne programowanie](https://ftims.edu.p.lodz.pl/mod/assign/view.php?id=73857), który upływa dziś o 14:00.
 Wszyscy, którzy zgłosili zadanie do oceny powinni zarezerwować sobie termin w tym module [29-04-20 16:00 - Projekt - zaliczanie etap 1](https://ftims.edu.p.lodz.pl/mod/reservation/view.php?id=75159).
 Na jedną grupę przewiduję 30 min, więc limit na zajęcia to 4 grupy.
 Tylko jedna osoba z grupy powinna się zgłaszać.
 Ci, którzy się nie zmieszczą będą mieli kolejne terminy.
 Termin zgłoszeń upływa 14:00 w dniu 29-04-20.
 Zajęcia odbywają się z wykorzystaniem Teams.

+### Supplementary publications - new publication on serialization

+We recently discussed the serialization concept during the lecture lesson.
+I am proud to announce that my publication titled [Information Computation Mastery: Serialization](https://www.c-sharpcorner.com/article/information-computation-mastery-serialization/) has just been published on C# Corner.
+I encourage you to read it.
+I also added it in the `References` section.
+Many more publications on this website may interest you for many reasons.

+I am also pleased to inform you that I managed to create a coupon for you that allows you free access to my video course published on Udemy and titled [Programming in Practice - Information Computation](https://www.udemy.com/course/information-computation/?couponCode=18179585EE5B547DC6BF) - click this link to use the coupon.
+This coupon expires May 3, 2024, and limits the number of students.
+This video course is in English and covers topics such as Information Computation Fundamentals, Information Implementation Using Types, and Algorithm Implementation Design Patterns.
+I suggest you do not delay enrolling in the course - as far as I know, the completion date is not limited.
+For the next video course [Programming in Practice - Executive Summary; Udemy, 2021](https://www.udemy.com/course/pipintroduction/?referralCode=E1B8E460A82ECB36A835) - registration does not require any coupon or the need to pay additional fees, but you do need to have an account there.

+Let me remind you that There is publicly available the book titled [Programming in Practice](https://mpostol.gitbook.io/pip), which contains descriptions of examples collected in the GitHub repository [mpostol/TP](https://github.com/mpostol/TP).
+It would certainly help you complete your project tasks.

+All mentioned publications are available for free, taking into account the mentioned expiration period and redemption limit.
+This period and redemption limit cannot be extended.

+See you during the classes next week.
+Let me remind you that tomorrow's schedule for Wednesday is replaced by the Friday schedule - we don't have a lecture.

 ## Zakończenie